 Step 5: Experimental studies in Arabidopsis: Identify genes central to each network module for testing in vivo (e.g. transient protoplasts and in planta) (see Aim 2B).
 Prioritize genes that are poorly characterized in (or even absent from) Arabidopsis.

-Step 6: Experimental studies in Maize: Promising candidate genes from Step 5, will be followed up by experimental studies in Maize, as described in Aim 2B.
+Step 6: Experimental studies in Maize: Promising candidate genes from Step 5, will be tested in Maize, as described in Aim 2B.
 In addition to transient assays, whole plants will be tested in greenhouse conditions, and field conditions, to ascertain the effect of the gene on the trait of interest.

 Dealing with potential Orthology and Paralogy issues: By collecting “weights” supporting nodes and edges from multiple species, the “weighted” network includes all paralogs across species.
 Because the propagation of edges between all pairs of orthologs may inflate the weight assigned to some pairs of paralogs, we will explore methods to prioritize genes for phenotypic assays, by ranking the genes within a network module based on the average number of paralogs and/or gene family members across the species.